Johnny Chan: Other tournaments

 Chan won Bob Stupak's 1981 American Cup poker tournament.
 He defeated all 9 other players at the final table in less than an hour.
 As a result, Stupak gave Chan the nickname "the Orient Express".

 Chan won the $10,000 No Limit Hold'em tournament at the America's Cup of Poker in consecutive years in 1982 and 1983.

 Chan played in the 2004 and 2005 World Series of Poker Tournament of Champions events and the National Heads-Up Poker Championship in the same years.

-As of 2023, his total live tournament winnings exceed $8,700,000.
-His 54 WSOP cashes account for $4,715,015 of those winnings.
+As of 2025, his total live tournament winnings exceed $8,700,000.

 Personal life

 In addition to playing poker, Chan owns a fast-food franchise in the Las Vegas Stratosphere Hotel and is a consultant for casinos and game makers.
 Chan has written for Card Player magazine.
 He appeared in the first (2006) and 2011 seasons of the GSN series High Stakes Poker.

 In 2005, Chan collaborated with Mark Karowe to release Play Poker Like Johnny Chan (ISBN 1-933074-48-5), an instructional book on several different types of poker.
 On November 28, 2006, the follow-up titled: Million Dollar Hold'em: Winning Big in Limit Cash Games (ISBN 1-58042-200-4), which focuses on limit hold'em strategy, was released.

 In 2007, Chan launched an online poker room, ChanPokerOnline.com.
 It closed in August 2008.

 Chan is a former smoker who also does not drink alcohol.

 Chan wrote a regular article in the bi-monthly magazine Trader Monthly.